atalargo/json-schema/docs/1.x/mappers.md

 }
 ```

-Now we are compliant with 3rd party schemas without changing our data structure.
+Now we are compliant with both 3rd party schemas without changing
+our initial data structure.